ivo-toby/mcp-typescript-template/README.md

+# Please note; this is a work in progress!

 # MCP Server Template

 A clean, streamlined template for creating Model Context Protocol (MCP) servers with TypeScript.
 This template provides a simple, declarative pattern for defining tools, handlers, and prompts without complex initialization logic.